alexwlchan/ideas-for-inclusive-events/src/_ideas/photography-opt-out.md

 It stands out in a crowd, and makes it clear if you’ve accidentally snapped somebody who ddin’t want their picture taken.
 Ideally it should be visible at a distance, and to somebody who's colour blind.

+If you have children at your event (e.g. a young coder's workshop), give them all the "don't photograph me" lanyard to avoid red tape around photographing children.

 <figure>
   <img src="/images/pyconuk-lanyards.jpg">
   <figcaption>